archseer/boombox/README.md

 * Fix scrollbar on table.

-* Login system via Warden, later support for multiple users.
+* ~~Login system via Warden, later support for multiple users.~~
+* Add a logout button on the UI.
+* Invite new users via mail system

 * ~~Get view icons from fontello and figure out where to put them on the UI.~~
 * Cover art view (thumbnail view), incorporate [this tutorial](http://tympanus.net/Tutorials/ThumbnailGridExpandingPreview/), where the preview would be a tracklist.